skriptum/vwl/vwl5/VL_PublicEcon/2023-11-08-Public-Goods.md

 ## Public Provision

+Problems here:

+### Crowd Out

+- empirically not high
+- in laboratory very high

+=> not sure about this, but definitely less than full!!

+### Provision Mechanism

+possible Solution: *Contracting out*

+- misaligned incentives
+- risk of corruption, not always best offer

+=> do it yourself

+### Measuring Costs / Benefits

 Problems:

-- Crowd Out
-- Provision Mechanism
-- Measuring Costs / Benefits
-- measuring individual preferences
+- benefits not defined
+- opportunity cost of production

+=> Cost Benefit Analysis

+### Measuring Preferences

+Problems

+- **Preference revelation**: people dont want to say their true value because they fear being charged
+- **preference knowledge:** not knowing what value is to you
+- **preference aggregation:** how to combine

+###